 Arizona Biltmore, a Waldorf Astoria Resort in Phoenix, Arizona

-At this historic landmark, you can lounge in what was Marilyn Monroe’s favorite pool, then watch as guests are stunned by the hands-on service and stunning architecture, co-designed by Frank Lloyd Wright; Arizona Biltmore, a Waldorf Astoria Resort
+At this historic landmark, you can lounge in what was Marilyn Monroe’s favorite pool, then watch as guests are stunned by the hands-on service and breathtaking architecture, co-designed by Frank Lloyd Wright; Arizona Biltmore, a Waldorf Astoria Resort.

 Korakia Pensione in Palm Springs, California

 You’ll feel transported to another world at this Moroccan-meets-Mediterranean sanctuary featuring a strict no-kids policy and a nightly candle lighting that creates an über-romantic glow; Korakia Pensione.

 The Mission Inn Hotel & Spa in Riverside, California

 The property’s gilded chapels and ornate ballrooms attract couples after old-world charm in SoCal.
 Not to mention, this place has been hosting weddings for more than a century; The Mission Inn Hotel & Spa.

 Meadowood Napa Valley in St. Helena, California

 Foodies, take note.
 With a three-star Michelin restaurant and personal relationships with Napa’s greatest vintners, there’s something here to please the most discerning of palates; Meadowood Napa Valley.